HiggNewton17/HiggNewton17/README.md

 - 👋 Hi, I’m @HiggNewton17 - aka T.J.
 Higgins.
 A couple of years ago, I was working as an aircaft mechanic.
 I started learning web-design and development around that time and have been hooked ever since.
-Nowadays, I work as a Search Engine Optimization Specialist whilst pursuing a front end dev position.
+Nowadays, I work as a Search Engine Optimization Specialist whilst pursuing a front end dev position and building websites on the side through DirtyDigital.dev.

 - 👀 I’m extremely interested in alternative technology and hope to launch my own open source project very soon!